Local Offers are statements of intention and a settings ability to provide children with additional help and support

 1. How our setting knows if young children need extra help and support:

 We have a range of experienced, professional and knowledgeable staff who are well trained in observing and monitoring children’s development and recognising where children may need additional help and support.
 Our amazing teamwork has been recognised by Nursery Management Today magazine who awarded us with Team of the Year in 2013.
-Through the Key Person Approach which is imbedded in practice, children have their learning, development and progress throughout the EYFS (Early Years Foundation Stage Curriculum) regularly monitored through individual Learning Journeys which are monitored and tracked by the Nursery Manager.
+Through the Key Person Approach which is imbedded in practice, children have their learning, development and progress throughout the EYFS (Early Years Foundation Stage Curriculum) regularly monitored through individual Education Programmes which are monitored and tracked by the Nursery Manager.

-These are tracked on Development Wheels and appropriate next steps planned in order to help the child reach their full potential.
-Each term these Learning Journeys are collated into a developmental report, shared with parents and relevant external professionals, who work together to plan for future aims.
+Children's development is tracked on Development Wheels and staff support children through play and activities to help them reach their full potential.
+Twice a year, children's learning and acheivements are collated into developmental reports which are shared with parents and relevant external professionals, who work together to plan for future aims.
 Alongside this team, each nursery has their own designated SENCO (Special Educational Needs Co-ordinator) who has personally undergone extensive additional training in all areas of additional needs and who the staff and parents can go to for advice and support.

 They will work alongside the Nursery Manager, child, parents and Key Person to access the appropriate support for the child and family and put plans in place to support the child whilst at nursery, for example in the form of One Plans, focusing on outcomes and child centred planning which is regularly reviewed and updated as required.